strict-dev/lumx-nft-collection/README.md

   - [x] Period Selector
   - [x] Sales card

-- Pages (this is an SPA application 😅)
+- Pages (this is a SPA application 😅)
   - [x] Home

 - Api
   - [x] /api/collection (get collection info)

-  __Note:__ nextjs api route to fetch mocked data to simulate a real api
+  __Note:__ Nextjs api route to fetch mocked data to simulate a real api

 ## Issues

+- There's some Layout shift when the page is loaded, this is because the page is rendered with Loader skeleton component that need some refinement on the layout.
+It's affects the CLS Web Vitals score.

 <p align="right">(<a href="#top">back to top</a>)</p>